Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Methods: physical quantities for discussing phase transitions and finite-size scaling

 \subsection{Finite-size scaling}

-In thermodynamics, we are interested in physical quantities in the thermodynamic limit ($N \to \infty$); however, it is obviously impossible to take this limit in numerical simulations.
-Finite-size scaling is one of the numerical method based on the scaling assumption to infer the behavior of physical quantifies in the thermodynamic limit from numerical results of finite size systems by extrapolate physical quantities of several system sizes.
+In thermodynamics, we are interested in physical quantities in the thermodynamic limit $N \to \infty$; however, it is obviously impossible to take this limit in numerical simulations.
+Finite-size scaling is one of the numerical methods based on the scaling assumption to infer the behavior of physical quantities in the thermodynamic limit from numerical results of finite-size systems by extrapolating physical quantities of several system sizes.

-Let us consider the system size and temperature dependence $A$: $A (L, T)$.
+Let us consider the system size and temperature dependence of a certain physical quantity $A$: $A (N, T)$.
 In general, we can consider any parameter instead of temperature $T$ or even multiple parameters at the same time.
-At $T \sim T_\mathrm{c}$, $A (L, T)$ is empirically known to behave in the thermodynamic limit as follows:
+At $T \sim T_\mathrm{c}$, $A (N, T)$ is empirically known to behave in the thermodynamic limit as follows:

 where $x_A$ is the critical exponent of $A$ and